ilg-physics-ucsb/physics6-manual/6AL/lab4.md

 :::Card Definition Torque
 **Torque** is the rotational equivalent of linear force, typically represented by the Greek symbol $\vec\tau$.
 Just as a linear force is a push or a pull, a torque can be thought of as a counterclockwise or clockwise twist to an object around a specific axis.
 :::
-Where force has units of newtons (kg&middot;m&middot;s$^{-2}$), torque has units of N&middot;m.
+Where force has units of newtons ($\rm kg \cdot m \cdot s^{-2}$), torque has units of $\rm N\cdot m$.
 You can apply torque to an object by applying a force to it.
 This torque, however, depends not only on the magnitude of the force you apply, but where you apply it, and at what angle with respect to the line between that point and the axis of rotation.
 The torque exerted on an object by a force $F$, around a pivot point, is equal to the distance r from the pivot point to where the force acts, multiplied by the component of the force that is perpendicular to the position vector ${\vec r}$.
 If the force is perpendicular to the position vector, we may call the distance $r$ the lever arm.

 :::Figure torque xl